-A macaroon cookie recipe is really a type of drop cookie recipe, but the macaroon mixture is not really a dough.
-It often consists of nuts, fruit, or some other delicious solid material that's held together with beaten egg or stiffly beat egg whites.
+The typical old fashioned macaroon cookie recipe is similar to recipes for drop cookies.
+However, the macaroon mixture isn't really a dough, it often consists of nuts, fruit, or some other delicious solid material that's held together with beaten egg or stiffly beat egg whites.

 Mom's Recipe Scrapbooks (c.
 1920s)